-Its enormous extension, together with the history, natural landscapes or vineyards, make this region a great corner of our country.
-A territory is full of beautiful villages that retain their charm earned for years and years Visit Castilla y León.
+Its enormous extension, together with the history, natural landscapes, and vineyards, make this region a great corner of our country.
+A territory is full of beautiful villages that retain their charm earned for years and years.
+Visit Castilla y León.

-The community of Castilla y León has many towns that deserve to be visited.
-If you have the opportunity this April 23 to visit some of those that we are going to talk about next, we are sure that you will think the same Visit Castilla y León.
+The Community of Castilla y León has many towns that deserve to be visited.
+If you have the opportunity this April 23 to visit some of those that we will talk about next, we are sure that you will think the same Visit Castilla y León.

-In addition, here you can see the incredible accommodations that await you in this community, you just have to go to this link to see the list of rural houses in Castilla y León that we have in Rural Sensation.
-It is infinite, we are sure that you will find the perfect accommodation, according to the destination.
+In addition, here you can see the incredible accommodations that await you in this Community.
+You have to go to this link to see the list of rural houses in Castilla y León that we have in Rural Sensation.
+It is infinite, and we are sure that you will find the perfect accommodation, according to the destination.

-Without further ado, let’s see our list of beautiful towns in Castilla y León that we have made!
+Let’s see our list of beautiful towns in Castilla y León that we have made without further ado!

 We’ve said it many times.
 We are convinced that Calatañazor, in Soria, must be considered one of the most beautiful towns in Spain.
 It is not for less.

 Calatañazor, with just 70 inhabitants, stands on a rock, with which its walls and houses are practically mimicked, dominating the entire plain of the Abión river.
-Located next to the Sabinar de Calatañazor, from the castle of this town we can see a totally privileged natural environment.
+Located next to the Sabinar de Calatañazor, from the Castle of this town, we can see a privileged natural environment.
 From the castle ruins, apart from seeing this wonderful Valley of Blood, you will have the opportunity to see numerous vultures flying next to the rock.

-As in other medieval towns, Calatañazor has endured throughout its evolution preserving its buildings.
+As in other medieval towns, Calatañazor has endured throughout its evolution, preserving its buildings.
 Most of these houses have been built with juniper wood, clay, adobe, and, in very few cases, brick.
-All these houses make up a network of narrow and steep streets that will delight tourists.
+These houses make up a network of narrow and steep streets that will delight tourists.

-Strolling through its streets, you will be able to enjoy the more than 10 centuries of history of this Villa, in addition to seeing the remains of Volume, a Celtiberian settlement, the aforementioned Sabinar or La Fuentona, a spring that seems to arise from the water of the any.
+Strolling through its streets, you will be able to enjoy the more than ten centuries of history of this Villa, in addition to seeing the remains of Volume, a Celtiberian settlement, the Sabinar, above, or La Fuentona, a spring that seems to arise from the water of the any.

 Its enclave already denotes the spectacular location and style of the town of Frías.
 Drawn on the rock of La Muela, Frías appears as an imposing postcard of the Humión peak, the highest mountain in the Montes Obarenses Natural Park.
 Its entrance is another sign of this historic place.
 No more, no less, than a spectacular medieval bridge over the Ebro river that welcomes this town.

-The hanging houses of Frías are a real spectacle for tourists.
-These houses seem intact with the passage of time, specifically, in medieval times, when Frías became a strategic place of the first-order between the Cantabrian Coast and the Meseta.
+The hanging houses of Frías are a natural spectacle for tourists.
+These houses seem intact with time, specifically in medieval times, when Frías became a strategic place of the first-order between the Cantabrian Coast and the Meseta.
 The houses of Frías can be one, two,, or three floors, forming streets differentiated by their height.

 This type of house, perfectly preserved, accompanied by its incomparable monuments, clearly deserves to be declared a Historic-Artistic Site.

-In addition to strolling through its Medieval Bridge, the Bridge of Frías or its Roman road, the town of Burgos has many points of interest for the traveler.
-The Castillo de Los Velasco stands out above all the others, which crowns the town’s rock in a spectacular construction that mixes between the 12th and 16th centuries.
+In addition to strolling through its Medieval Bridge, the Bridge of Frías, or its Roman road, the town of Burgos has many points of interest for the traveler.
+The Castillo de Los Velasco stands out above all the others, crowning the town’s rock in a spectacular construction between the 12th and 16th centuries.
 You can also visit the Palacio de Los Salazar or the church of San Vicente.

-The entire municipality is within the Duero river basin, and the Tuerto River plain is the most important in its municipal area, although the longest course belongs to the Jerga River.
+The entire municipality is within the Duero river basin, and the Tuerto River plain is the most important in its municipal area.
+However, the longest course belongs to the Jerga River.

-It is one of the most popular tourist places in the province, and it is not for less, since its historical and artistic heritage is very difficult to match.
-Passing through several destructions and constructions, in this town remains of the Roman Empire remain, mixed with samples of the importance of the medieval period.
-Astorga could not be absent from this list of beautiful towns in Castilla and León, don’t you think?
+It is one of the most popular tourist places in the province, and it is not for less since its historical and artistic heritage is very difficult to match.
+Passing through several destructions and constructions, in this town, remains of the Roman Empire remain, mixed with samples of the importance of the medieval period.
+Astorga could not be absent from this list of beautiful towns in Castilla and León.

-What you surely cannot miss is the magnificent Episcopal Palace, designed by Gaudí, and the Astorga Cathedral, the watchword of this wonderful town.
-You may also be interested in seeing the imposing construction of the Town Hall, as well as the Sanctuary of Fátima or the Church of Santa Marta.
+You surely cannot miss the magnificent Episcopal Palace, designed by Gaudí, and the Astorga Cathedral, the watchword of this beautiful town.
+You may also be interested in seeing the imposing construction of the Town Hall and the Sanctuary of Fátima or the Church of Santa Marta.

-There is no doubt that Bonilla de la Sierra is one of the towns that you have to see in Castilla Y León.
-Located in the province of Ávila, historically it has been a medieval town where the nobility and the clergy played a decisive role in the development of its rich heritage.
+There is no doubt that Bonilla de la Sierra is one of the towns you have to see in Castilla Y León.
+Located in the province of Ávila, historically, it has been a medieval town where the nobility and the clergy played a decisive role in developing its rich heritage.
 A heritage that we can still know today.

-Within the monumental catalog that is part of Bonilla de la Sierra, the Collegiate Church of San Martín de Tours stands out, a Gothic-style construction that was made in the 15th century.
+Within the monumental catalog that is part of Bonilla de la Sierra, the Collegiate Church of San Martín de Tours stands out, a Gothic-style construction made in the 15th century.
 In addition, we can also visit the Castle, whose current appearance is due to the renovations and extensions that were carried out between the 14th and 16th centuries.
-We also recommend you to walk around the town to see some of its magnificent stately homes, such as the Casa de Los Herrera or the Casa de La Fonda.
+We also recommend walking around the town to see some of its magnificent stately homes, such as the Casa de Los Herrera or the Casa de La Fonda.

 We have already told you many times about La Alberca, but it is impossible to ignore it in this list of charming towns in Castilla Y León.
-In fact, it is one of the most beautiful towns in Spain, without any doubt.
-You just have to see that it was the first town to be declared a Historic-Artistic Site.
+It is one of the most beautiful towns in Spain, without any doubt.
+You have to see that it was the first town to be declared a Historic-Artistic Site.
 And that was more than 75 years ago.
 Almost nothing!

-We are sure that you will be impressed by the popular architecture of La Alberca.
+We are sure that you will be impressed by the famous architecture of La Alberca.
 Their houses are built in rock, drawing different geometric shapes through the wood.
-The second floors of these constructions rise, protruding from the facade of the first floor through the wooden terraces, most of them full of showy flowers Visit Castilla y León.
+The second floors of these constructions rise, protruding from the facade of the first floor through the wooden terraces, most of them full of showy flowers.
+Visit Castilla y León.

-All of this, together with the very structure of the streets of La Alberca, makes them narrow even more, giving a tremendously special air to this town.
-Strolling through its streets and investigating details, such as the construction dates of its houses or its religious symbols, are a pleasure for the traveler Visit Castilla y León.
+All of this, together with the very structure of the streets of La Alberca, makes them narrow even more, giving a tremendously unique air to this town.
+Strolling through its streets and investigating details, such as the construction dates of its houses or its religious symbols, are a pleasure for travelers who Visit Castilla y León.

-As you may have already guessed, La Alberca and its surroundings have a huge religious heritage.
+You may have already guessed that La Alberca and its surroundings have a vast religious heritage.
 Among other places of interest, we can visit the 18th-century parish church, the hermitage of San Blas or the hermitage of Nuestra Señora de Majadas Viejas.
 You can also walk through its incredible Plaza Mayor or visit the Great Tower Visit Castilla y León.

-Its first inhabitants date from Paleolithic times, and its architectural complex is surprising due to the breadth of its history.
-In every corner, you can find several surprises, especially elements of popular Castilian architecture, with a clear medieval influence due to its origin.
+Its first inhabitants date from Paleolithic times, and its architectural complex is surprising due to the breadth of history.
+You can find several surprises in every corner, especially elements of famous Castilian architecture, with an apparent medieval influence due to its origin.

 Declared one of the most beautiful towns in Spain, Covarrubias has several buildings worth visiting.
-First of all, the Collegiate Church of San Cosme y San Damián, a beautiful 15th century building.
+First of all, the Collegiate Church of San Cosme y San Damián is a beautiful 15th-century building.
 We can also appreciate the Torreón de Fernán Gómez, a defensive structure from the 10th century in the Mozarabic style.

-It is interesting to see the remains of the wall that completely surrounded Covarrubias, also knowing that it was demolished so that the wind could clean up the streets of the town after a plague caused havoc in the town.
-Finally, you cannot leave without visiting the Casa de Doña Sancha, the most important representation of the traditional architecture of the area, with an adobe façade and wooden framework, a wide arcade and a balcony.
+It is interesting to see the remains of the wall that surrounded Covarrubias, also knowing that it was demolished so that the wind could clean up the town’s streets after a plague caused havoc in the town.
+Finally, you cannot leave without visiting the Casa de Doña Sancha, the most important representation of the area’s traditional architecture, with an adobe façade and wooden framework, a vast arcade,, and a balcony.